For more posts, go to the links at https://digitalbloggers.com/arts-and-entertainment/ep-blog-posts

 If you were wondering if she survived her death, I believe she did.
 In fact, it's a certainty to me and so my whole Elysium’s Passage novel series has addressed this question in great depth.
 In this post, I have included an excerpt from The Ascent, the first book in the series.

-But first, let me tell a story about my mother's passing as it may relate to the question of our afterlife.
+But first, let me tell a story about my mother's passing this March 18, 2021, as it may relate to the question of our afterlife.

 I must say, it didn’t take long for her to affirm her well-being a couple of days after departing.
 Having seemingly suffered in the hospital for three days while on morphine, I was told by an ‘intuitive’ from a church in Vancouver that she wasn’t in her body anymore but still remained attached to it in her spirit because, at some level, she was waiting for me to give her permission to leave.

-As soon as my friend of this ‘intuitive’ called me suggesting I needed to go to the hospital right away to send her off.
-Then, I was told, she would go.
+As soon as my friend of this ‘intuitive’ from Vancouver called me suggesting I needed to go to the hospital right away to send her off.
+Then, I was told, she would leave.
 Even before I hung up, the hospital called me on the other line that she probably wouldn’t make it through the night.

 I immediately went to visit her, but unlike the last time, she seemed to have no consciousness, although she was breathing heavily.
 Laying motionless and looking straight up, it seemed she wasn’t there.
 In the privacy of her room, I spend the next 15-20 minutes talking to her, telling her about her great contribution to life on earth, but it was now time for her to go.